averkoc/tools/ws1demo.md

 # VirtualBox Networking Alternatives

 ## Overview
-This workshop involves a teacher-led demonstration focusing on the various networking options available in VirtualBox.
+This "workshop" involves a teacher-led demonstration focusing on the various networking options available in VirtualBox.
 Guest tools and VM cloning are also briefly presented.
-Note that other virtualization software, such as VMware and Hyper-V, offer similar functionalities.
+Note that other virtualization software offer similar functionalities.

 ## Networking Alternatives in VirtualBox
 The following networking alternatives in VirtualBox will be demonstrated: